-- R111.1 A professional accountant shall comply with the principle of integrity, which requires an accountant to be straightforward and honest in all professional and business relationships. - 111.1 A1 Integrity implies fair dealing and truthfulness.
+- R111.1 A professional accountant shall comply with the principle of integrity, which requires an accountant to be straightforward and honest in all professional and business relationships. - 111.1 A1 Integrity involves fair dealing, truthfulness and having the strength of character to act appropriately, even when facing pressure to do otherwise or when doing so might create potential adverse personal or organisational consequences. - 111.1 A2 Acting appropriately involves: - (a) Standing one's ground when confronted by dilemmas and difficult situations; or - (b) Challenging others as and when circumstances warrant, in a manner appropriate to the circumstances.